 How long will it take?

 The time required for toilet training will vary from individual to individual.
 Usually the basic process will take few weeks to few months.
+So do not fall prey to internet articles claiming to achieve it all within few days!

 But remember the ‘Relaxed approach’.
 Don’t be a pushy control freak.
 To master a new skill each child will take its own sweet time and you should be prepared to be patient and tolerant of your child’s earlier failed attempts.